AmitaVarma/cs-205-project/README.md

 aws_secret_key_id: 'AWS_SECRET_KEY_ID'

+### Permission Note
+Please note that ```chmod 777 script.py``` may be necessary to use the scripts.
+This provides the appropriate permissions to run the script.

 ### Sequential Execution
 We use a m5.xlarge instance to get our sequential code results.
 We use the AWS Deep Learning AMI (Id: [ami-04cd519d2f9578053](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-AWS-Deep-Learning-AMI-Ubuntu-1/B07Y43P7X5)) with Conda to provide a virtual environment as it comes pre-packaged with the libraries of our interest, like keras, tensorflow, and conda.
 However by default, Tensorflow uses all available CPU cores for its computation.
 To change this behaviour, the following piece of line needs to be added to xray_tensorflow.ipynb after the ```import tf```.
 ```